nguyenkhois/build-environments/react-redux-typescript/README.md

 * Commands:
     * `npm run start`: start Webpack Dev Server
     * `npm run build`: compile your app with production mode in Webpack
-    * `npm run build:all`: publish your app into folder `/dist` with production mode in Webpack